 A synecdoche is a figure of speech where a part serves to represent the whole, and this term could be applied to all Parisian monuments.
 But just what is a monument?
-Does it have to be a structure, or could it be a lock of hair preserved in a little glass case, a painting, the remains of a statue?
+Does it have to be a huge structure, or could it be an old machine preserved on a pedestal, a tiny painting, or the fragments of a statue?

-Chose one display/object at the Musée Carnevalet, the museum dedicated to the history of Paris.

-Describe the object and place it in its larger historical and physical context [ie. if the lock of hair came from the Temple...just what was the Temple?]
-See what you can find out about its origins - and sometimes you may need to extrapolate -- why and when someone thought it worth preserving.
-Tell us how this "monument" enhances your understanding of a particular era or episode in the history of Paris.
+Find one display/object at any small museum in Paris.
+Describe the object and place it in its larger historical and physical context [ie. if the object came from the Temple...just what was the Temple?]
+See what you can find out about its origins and try to imagine just why and when someone thought this thing worth preserving for us.
+But if you can't, use your knowledge of the city's history...and especially your imagination!
+Tell us how this "monument" enhances your understanding of a particular era or episode in the story of Paris.
 Did its meaning/significance to a Parisian viewer change over time?
-This paper is due, at the latest, by Week 10 (i.e., Nov.
-18).
+This is less a research paper and more of a "think piece."